top of page

 Impaired Memory and Learning

-Substance abuse can damage the hippocampus, a part of the brain that is important for learning and memory.
-This can make it difficult for a person to focus in school and to remember information.
+Using substances can hurt the hippocampus the part of the brain that helps with learning and memory.
+This can make it harder for someone to pay attention in school and retain information.

 Affected Decisions

 Substance abuse can damage the prefrontal cortex, a part of the brain that is important for decision-making.
-This can make it difficult for a person to make good choices and to avoid risky behaviors.
+This can make it difficult for a person to make good choices and to avoid risky behaviors, often leading to heavier substance use.

 Increased Stress